RubiconDeFi/docs/src/pages/docs/introduction/overview.md

 {% quick-link title="New to Rubicon?" icon="installation" href="/" description="Visit our Frequently Asked Questions" /%}

-{% quick-link title="Traders" icon="presets" href="/" description="Use the Rubicon protocol to trade ERC-20 tokens with Limit and Market Orders.
-Visit the guides for the Swap and Trade interfaces" /%}
+{% quick-link title="Traders" icon="presets" href="/" description="Use the Rubicon protocol to trade ERC-20 tokens with Limit and Market Orders." /%}

 {% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}